-Beginning in 2014, pre-existing conditions were covered on Exchange policies and medical questions were no longer asked.
-Unless the law is overturned (we don't believe it will be), the new underwriting guidelines will remain.
-The makeup of Congress after the 2016 election will greatly determine the direction of future healthcare legislation.
+Eight years ago, pre-existing conditions began to be covered on Exchange policies, and medical questions were no longer asked.
+Unless the law is overturned, the new underwriting guidelines will remain.
+The makeup of Congress often determines the direction of future healthcare legislation.
 However, we believe there will be tweaks and changes, but not the elimination of Obamacare.
 States may begin to have more control over the availability and customization of policies as new options are introduced.
 A "public option" and additional expansion of Medicaid or Medicare may also occur.
 However, most applicants will continue to choose an insurer instead of a government-owned option.

 This doesn’t mean that you must pay excessive rates if you smoke or aren’t in the best of health, since you can no longer be declined because of pre-existing conditions.
-But for short-term plans, if you alter your diet and change other factors, an insurer will consider and often reduce your premium.
+But for short-term plans, if you alter your diet and change other factors, an insurer will consider your rating classification and perhaps reduce your premium.
 "Preferred" classifications are now offered by several carriers.
 National General also features a generous discount if an applicant has prior coverage.
 NG, however, is not offered in as many states as UnitedHealthcare.

 Carriers rarely offer the same rates, even for the same policy, and only with the best comparisons (reviewed by an experienced broker), will the best rates be found.
 And premiums do change, and policy specifics also can change.
-Even persons who have been covered with a particular company for many years, may find a reputable company that can offer them a better price for outstanding coverage, far better than what they are currently getting.
+Persons who have been covered with a specific company for many years, may find a reputable company that can offer them a better price for outstanding coverage, far better than what they are currently getting.
 New carriers occasionally join the Marketplace and established insurers (UnitedHealthcare, Aetna, and Cigna) often return to states they originally offered coverage.
 Kaiser, historically, offers Marketplace coverage mainly in Western states.

-This is information to be learned during the process of an estimate.
+Information will be learned during the process of an estimate.
 But you should never terminate an existing contract unless you have been approved by the carrier you applied with.
 And this approval should be in the form of an email or hard-copy letter from the underwriter, providing you the policy number and effective date.
 Marketplace/Exchange plans will generate an automated approval that is emailed or sent via mail.
 The amount of the subsidy, if applicable, will be clearly stated.

 How to Obtain Information

 There are several ways in which quotes can be obtained.
 As expected, online is one of the most common and quickest methods.
 If you have access to the internet, prices can be obtained any time 24 hours per day, 7 days per week after you provide a bit of basic information.
 Our website never goes to sleep or closes, and rates and carrier information is updated daily.
 You can view all available plans in your area and easily enroll in less than 20 minutes.
 Applications can also be submitted after the Open Enrollment period.
 A "Special Enrollment Period" exception is needed, and if approved, all available plans will be offered.
 Federal subsidies (via an instant tax credit) will be directly applied to the premium payment, and all plans will be available.

 Some sites make it possible to get as many as 8 to 10 rates in just a few minutes (such as ours) and with only one simple form.
-Look for this type of site if you are looking to save more.
+Look for this type of site if you are looking to review several plans.
 But also utilize the broker that owns the website so you can take advantage of his/her experience.
-You can easily email, fax or call them and get instant information.
-The quote engine on the website gives you a lot of information that you may need expert assistance with.
+You can easily email, fax, text, or call them and get instant information.
+The quote engine on the website gives you comprehensive information that you may need expert assistance with.
 You may place family members with the same or different carrier than the applicant.

-You can ask also as many questions as you would like during the process of obtaining an over the phone estimate directly from a single company.
-But as a rule, checking online may be a better option since you are getting unbiased advice instead of information from only one company.
+You can ask also ask unlimited questions during the process of obtaining an over the phone estimate directly from a single company.
+But often, checking online may be a better option since you are getting unbiased advice instead of information from only one company.
 And you can buy coverage without paying any fees or obligating yourself to the purchase of additional products.

 Medical benefits in place means you can always get the medical services that you need, anytime there is an an emergency, illness or accident presents itself in your life.
 Insurance greatly reduces the cost of doctor visits, medications, ER visits, lab work, surgery and so much more.
 Depending on the type of plan you have, you may just be paying small copays for small items and deductibles (and coinsurance) for major claims.
 However, it's easy to customize a policy that is ideal for your specific situation, regardless whether you have no medical issues or a chronic illness.